-Printable version of ePortfolios: Purpose & Composition (PDF).
+Printable version of ePortfolios - Purpose & Composition:

 An ePortfolio is a digital space that holds evidence of educational and/or professional achievements, as well as reflective writing about your experiences.
-A well-designed ePortfolio showcases your learning in a course or work/volunteer experience, and it can also be used as employment documentation during job searches or promotion procedures.
+A well-designed ePortfolio is useful to showcase your learning in a course or work placement, and it can also be used as employment documentation during job searches or promotion procedures.
 How you construct your ePortfolio, and what you include in it, depends on the audience you are trying to reach and the purpose you are trying to achieve.

 In addition to artifacts that showcase specific achievements or projects, you should also include a PDF copy of your résumé or CV.
 This makes it easy for a potential employer to access all of your information in one place.
 Remember, too, to include links to your social media accounts, so long as their contents are professional and relevant.